 One of Mr. Mayo’s proudest accomplishments was winning the AAEE Innovative Programs and Practices Award for creating the ACS PLUS Experience, a program that recognizes and celebrates employees for providing an A+ experience for students, families and coworkers in the district.
 He was also named Teacher of the Year at Houston Middle School and New Teacher of the Year at Mt.
 Pisgah Elementary.

 A resident of Arlington for more than 20 years, Mr. Mayo has committed himself and his family to the town and its education system.
-His wife, Gail, is a school teacher at Donelson Elementary School, one of the district’s elementary schools, and his daughter, Grace, has attended Arlington schools during her elementary, middle and high school years.
+His wife, Gail, is an Interventionist at Donelson Elementary School, one of the district’s elementary schools, and his daughter, Grace, is a Class of 2022 Arlington High School graduate and a current sophomore at the University of Tennessee at Martin.